SreejithEzhakkad/mini-aspire-api/README.md

 I recommend creating a separate database for testing because I have enabled the  'database resetting' after testing.

-Create a test enviornment fimeRun the following command.
+Create a test enviornment file using the following command.

 `$ cp .env .env.testing`